Camp Pleasant by Richard Matheson

 - Finished reading it on June 23, 1998

 - An excellent novel.
 Very fast paced and edge of the seat throughout the entire thing.
-It centers around a cynical paparazzo named Joe Creed who accidently takes a picture of a demon.
+It centers around a cynical paparazzo named Joe Creed who accidentally takes a picture of a demon.
 Creed is then slowly pulled often kicking and screaming into this netherworld for unknown reasons, at least unknown until the end.
 The characters are extremely interesting and very visible as real people and not two dimensional players in a script.
 Some elements are predictable but not with the same twist as what you really though.
 Also the plot and the action keeps varying between the real and the unreal, so as a reader you are not entirely sure of what to believe.
 But you do know that whatever is happening is some pretty scary stuff and something that you are glad to not be an active member of.
 A definite recommendation if you want to be scared!

 Creepers by David Morrell